Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 How does the Lusha credit system work?

-Every contact data reveal consumes credits: 1 credit for an email address and 10 credits for a phone number under Lusha's current published rates (the phone rate was 5 credits under earlier pricing).
+Every contact data reveal consumes credits: 1 credit for an email address and 5 credits for a phone number under Lusha's published rates.
+Revealing both for the same contact costs up to 6 credits.
 Monthly plan credits can roll over up to twice your monthly limit.
 Annual plans front-load all credits at purchase, and unused credits expire at the end of the year with no rollover.
-If you reveal both email and phone for one contact, that costs 11 credits total.

 Is Lusha worth it?

 Lusha is worth it if your bottleneck is contact data: small teams running targeted, email-first outbound get competitive data quality and a genuinely easy browser extension at a published price.
-It is harder to justify for phone-heavy prospecting (10 credits per number drains allocations fast) or for teams that need to know which accounts to prioritize and why — Lusha tells you how to reach someone, not why to reach out now.
+It is harder to justify for phone-heavy prospecting (5 credits per number drains allocations five times faster than emails) or for teams that need to know which accounts to prioritize and why — Lusha tells you how to reach someone, not why to reach out now.
 For account prioritization, buying signals, and research, compare Lusha alternatives before committing to an annual plan.

 Is Lusha better than ZoomInfo?

 Lusha and ZoomInfo serve similar markets but at different price points — see our ZoomInfo vs Lusha comparison for a full breakdown.
-Lusha is generally more affordable for small teams, with paid plans starting at $37.45 per month on annual billing.
-ZoomInfo targets mid-market and enterprise buyers with higher pricing but a larger database and more features.
+Lusha is generally more affordable for small teams, with paid plans starting at $49.90 per month on annual billing.
+ZoomInfo does not publish list pricing at all — Vendr reports an average contract value of $33,500 across 1,012 anonymized deals — and targets mid-market and enterprise buyers with a larger database and more features.
 You can also compare Apollo vs Lusha and Cognism vs Lusha.
 Lusha's G2 rating of 4.3/5 trails ZoomInfo's, though Lusha users frequently praise its simpler interface and faster setup.

 Can I use Lusha without an annual contract?

 Yes.
-Lusha's Starter, Pro, and Premium plans offer monthly billing, though you will pay roughly 33% more compared to the annual rate.
-The Scale plan typically requires an annual contract.
+Lusha's Starter, Pro, and Premium plans offer monthly billing at a higher rate than the published annual figures.
+The Scale plan requires an annual contract.
 Monthly plans do offer credit rollover (up to twice your monthly limit), while annual plans provide all credits upfront with no rollover at year end.

 About the Author